 My work centres the crisis of male identity, from an autobiographical and social perspective.
 I have chosen painting as a medium to engage with this complex subject.

-My visual language, I hope if anything, challenges both my reflection as well as the publics opinion.
+My visual language, I hope if anything challenges both my reflection as well as the public opinion.

-Turbulent; I think as any artist encounters, there are as many moments of fulfillment and there are also collapses in self-confidence.
+Turbulent; I think as any artist encounters, there are as many moments of fulfilment and there are also collapses in self-confidence.

-In September I will have a solo exhibition with Beers London.
+In September I will have a solo exhibition ‘Lost Men,‘ with Beers London.
 And in 2020, I will exhibit with my primary gallery, Gallery Kornfeld, which will consist of works on paper.

 I would probably advise them against it!